 Residue - the hazardous material remaining in a packaging, including a tank car, after its contents have been unloaded to the maximum extent possible.
-It is indicated on the shipping papers by the phrase "RESIDUE: LAST CONTAINED" before the proper shipping name.
+It is indicated on the shipping papers by the phrase "RESIDUE: LAST CONTAINED . . . " in association with the basic description.